Adam Hildreth

 Adam Hildreth (born 25 March 1985 in Leeds, West Yorkshire, England) is a British entrepreneur.
 Hildreth co-founded data firm Dubit Limited when he was 14.
-Hildreth is also the founder and CEO of Crisp, a company that manages user-generated content on behalf of other companies.
+Hildreth also founded and was CEO of Crisp, a company that managed user-generated content on behalf of other companies.
+Crisp was acquired by in 2022 by US-based Kroll.
+The business was subsequently renamed as Resolver.

 According to the "Sunday Times Rich List 2014", Hildreth was worth £24 million as of 2014.

 In a 2003 study of British millionaires of the future, Hildreth was predicted to be worth £40 million by the year 2020.
 Hildreth has been awarded the Yorkshire Young Achievers Award.